-Strategy egies: Equity-focused componen Equity-Focused Components Captured in Strategy Simulation and Metrics Equity-Focused Components Not Captured due to Technical Limitations in Simulation Mair ntain and Optimize tl he Existing System T1 Restore, Operate and Maintain the Existing System Restoration of operations and maintenance of transit system at pre- Covid-19 levels. • Investments that make transit stations and vehicles safer, cleaner, and more accessible - with investments targeted at meeting the needs of transit-dependent or limited mobility passengers.
-T2 Support Community-Led Transportation Enhancements in Equity Priority Communities • n/a • Investments resulting from programs such as Community Based Transportation Plans (CBTPs) and participatory budgeting, such as lighting and safety measures, improvements to transit stations and stops, and subsidies for shared mobility like bike share or car share. Т3 Enable a Seamless Mobility Experience Prioritize transfer connections in Equity Priority Communities Unified transportation wallet with options for loading value in cash.
+STRATEGY EQUITY-FOCUSED COMPONENTS CAPTURED IN STRATEGY SIMULATION AND METRICS EQUITY-FOCUSED COMPONENTS NOT CAPTURED DUE TO TECHNICAL LIMITATIONS IN SIMULATION Maintain and Optimize the Existing System T1 Restore, Operate and Maintain the Existing System Restoration of operations and maintenance of transit system at pre-COVID-19 levels.
+Investments that make transit stations and vehicles safer, cleaner, and more accessible - with investments targeted at meeting the needs of transit-dependent or limited mobility passengers.
+T2 Support Community-Led Transportation Enhancements in Equity Priority Communities • n/a Investments resulting from programs such as Community Based Transportation Plans (CBTPs) and participatory budgeting, such as lighting and safety measures, improvements to transit stations and stops, and subsidies for shared mobility like bike share or car share. Т3 Enable a Seamless Mobility Experience Prioritize transfer connections in Equity Priority Communities Unified transportation wallet with options for loading value in cash.
 T4 Reform Regional Fare Policy Focus on reducing costs spent on transit, especially those with longer commutes/more transfers, through regional integrated fare structure, a flat local fare and free transfers across operators Means-based discounts for people with very low incomes Discounts for youth and people with disabilities.
-T5 Implement Per- Mile Tolling on Congested Freeways with Transit Alternatives Tolling on highways only with parallel transit alternatives Discounts for off-peak travel and vehicles with three or more occupants Means-based discounts for people with very low incomes Discounts for people with disabilities.
-Reinvestment of revenues in improving transit alternatives and carpooling programs for lower-income households

-Strategy Equity-Focused Components Captured in Strategy Simulation and Metrics Equity-Focused Components Not Captured due to Technical Limitations in Simulation Т6 Improve Interchanges and Address Highway Bottlenecks below) ject Performance Assessment" T7 Advance Other Regional Programs and Local Priorities n/a n/a Crea te Healthy and Safe Streets T8 Build a Complete Streets Network Prioritize pedestrian and bike infrastructure in Equity Priority Communities Support to local jurisdictions to maintain and expand car-free slow streets Amenities like improved lighting, safer intersections, and secure bike parking at transit stations Т9 Advance Regional Vision Zero Policy through Street Design and Reduced Speeds Speed limit reductions to 20 to 35 miles per hour on local streets and 55 miles per hour on freeways Enforcing lower speeds using design elements like speed bumps, lane narrowings, intersection bulb-outs on local streets and automated speed enforcement, reducing inperson enforcement Emphasis on improvements near schools, community centers, and parks Engagement with local communities to identify priority locations for enforcement Reinvestment of revenues generated from violation fines into safety initiatives, including education and capital investments Build Build a Next-Generation Transit Network T10 Enhance Local Transit Frequency, Capacity and Reliability (refer to "Equity Focus in Probelow) ject Performance Assessment"
+STRATEGY EQUITY-FOCUSED COMPONENTS CAPTURED IN STRATEGY SIMULATION AND METRICS EQUITY-FOCUSED COMPONENTS NOT CAPTURED DUE TO TECHNICAL LIMITATIONS IN SIMULATION Τ5 Implement Per-Mile Tolling on Congested Freeways with Transit Alternatives Tolling on highways only with parallel transit alternatives Discounts for off-peak travel and vehicles with three or more occupants Means-based discounts for people with very low incomes Discounts for people with disabilities.
+Reinvestment of revenues in improving transit alternatives and carpooling programs for lower- income households T6 Improve Interchanges and Address Highway Bottlenecks • (refer to "Equity Focus in Project Performance Assessment" below) Τ7 Advance Other Regional Programs and Local Priorities • n/a • n/a Create Healthy and Sa afe Streets Τ8 Build a Complete Streets Network Prioritize pedestrian and bike infrastructure in Equity Priority Communities Support to local jurisdictions to maintain and expand car-free slow streets Amenities like improved lighting, safer intersections, and secure bike parking at transit stations Т9 Advance Regional Vision Zero Policy through Street Design and Reduced Speeds Speed limit reductions to 20 to 35 miles per hour on local streets and 55 miles per hour on freeways Enforcing lower speeds using design elements like speed bumps, lane narrowings, intersection bulb-outs on local streets and automated speed enforcement, reducing in-person enforcement Emphasis on improvements near schools, community centers, and parks Engagement with local communities to identify priority locations for enforcement Reinvestment of revenues generated from violation fines into safety initiatives, including education and capital investments

-Strategy Equity-Focused Components Captured in Strategy Simulation and Metrics Equity-Focused Components Not Captured due to Technical Limitations in Simulation T11 Expand and Modernize the Regional Rail Network (refer to "Equity Focus in Proj below) ject Performance Assessment" T12 Build an Integrated Regional Express Lanes and Express Bus Network (refer to "Equity Focus in Proj below) ject Performance Assessment"
+STRATEGY EQUITY-FOCUSED COMPONENTS CAPTURED IN STRATEGY SIMULATION AND METRICS EQUITY-FOCUSED COMPONENTS NOT CAPTURED DUE TO TECHNICAL LIMITATIONS IN SIMULATION Build a Next-Generation Tr ansit Network T10 Enhance Local Transit Frequency, Capacity and Reliability • (refer to "Equity Focus in Project Performance Assessment" below) T11 Expand and Modernize the Regional Rail Network (refer to "Equity Focus in Project Performance Assessment" below) T12 Build an Integrated Regional Express Lanes and Express Bus Network (refer to "Equity Focus in Project Performance Assessment" below)